tscelsi/paymentsAPI/README.md

 `RESPONSE:`

     {
         user_id: string,  // the unique user identifier
         amount: number,   // the monetary amount payed
         description: string,  // description of the payment
         created_at: string,   // a string representation of the time the payment was created
         receiving_user_id: string,  // unique user id of user receiving payment
         state: pending | incomplete | successful // the state of the returned payment object.
     }

+#### /payment/amend

+This endpoint allows the update of a payment object that is either in the `pending` or `incomplete` state.
+If an `incomplete` payment is updated, the transaction will be re-tried.
+For an amendment to be made, one of `amount`, `description` or `receiving_user_id` must be provided.

+`REQUEST:`

+    {
+      payment_id (required): string,  // the unique id of the payment to amend amount (optional): number,  // the monetary amount payed description (optional): string,   // description of the payment receiving_user_id (optional): string  // the unique id of the user receiving the payment }

+`RESPONSE:`

+The updated payment object is returned:

+    {
+      user_id: string,  // the unique user identifier
+      amount: number,   // the monetary amount payed
+      description: string,  // description of the payment
+      created_at: string,   // a string representation of the time the payment was created
+      receiving_user_id: string,  // unique user id of user receiving payment
+      state: pending | incomplete | successful  // the state of the returned payment object.
+    }

-#### **/payment/pay**
+#### /payment/pay
 This endpoint creates and finalises a payment between two particular users.
 In order for a payment to be finalised:

 The payload fields that can be submitted to the `/pay` endpoint are: